By empowering their clients, life coaches help them make decisions and changes, in order to achieve their potential

 - agree a coaching contract for a number of sessions, discuss confidentiality and work to a Code of Ethics

-- build a good working relationship with your client that allows them to communicate their values and beliefs
+- build good working relationships with clients, allowing them to communicate their values and beliefs

-- motivate and encourage your client throughout the change process
+- motivate and encourage clients throughout the change process

 - use coaching skills to develop your client's self-awareness